mitre/heimdall2/README.md

 The first command will start an instance of Heimdall Server and exposes additional routes required to allow the tests to run.
 The second will open the Cypress UI which will run the tests any time code changes are made.

+> [!NOTE]
-_NOTE: When running the tests locally, tests that integrate with external services such as LDAP or Splunk will fail without having that external service running and configured.
-If these failures occur locally and local development does not impact the code relevant to those tests, you may consider permitting these failing tests locally and check that they pass in the pipeline in lieu of standing up local services only for testing purposes._
+> When running the tests locally, tests that integrate with external services such as LDAP or Splunk will fail without having that external service running and configured.
+If these failures occur locally and local development does not impact the code relevant to those tests, you may consider permitting these failing tests locally and check that they pass in the pipeline in lieu of standing up local services only for testing purposes.

 ### Creating a Release